-Class Participation (30% of your grade)
+Class Participation (25% of your grade)

-Students are expected to attend class unless there is a valid excuse and the instructor has been contacted ahead of time by email.
+Students are expected to attend class in order to participate actively unless there is a valid excuse AND the instructor has been contacted ahead of time by email.
 Your participation grade will be based on:

-- Evidence that you have done the reading carefully before class time. - Active participation in class discussions and small group discussions. - Short written assignments of four types (listed on the SYLLABUS; NOT accepted after the deadline; CANNOT be made up; lowest grade of these will be dropped) including: - On-line Open Book Reading Quizzes - One-page Reading Responses -- Often you will write one-page responses to the readings.
-Questions/topics are available on HuskyCT (use Reading Response button) and on the syllabus.
-These Reading Responses must be submitted via HuskyCT before class and will not be accepted or graded after that time.
+- Evidence that you have done the reading carefully before class time. - Active participation in class discussions and small group discussions, and being prepared for such in-class work by bringing the readings, your notes and copies of any assignments. - Short written assignments of four types (these are listed on the syllabus and can be found via HuskyCT underneath the Assignments button).
+These assignments will NOT be accepted after the deadline and CANNOT be made up; however, the lowest grade of these assignments will be dropped). - On-line Open Book Reading Quizzes ("Reading Quizzes" button) These openbook quizzes, due before class, are designed to help you read more effectively for evidence related to argument. - One-page Reading Responses -- Often you will write one-page responses to the readings.
+Questions/topics are available on HuskyCT (see "Reading Responses" button) and on the syllabus.
+These Reading Responses must be submitted via HuskyCT before class. - In-Class Writing -- A few times during the semester we will devote class time to informal writing, which you will revise and turn in via HuskyCT the following day.
+Questions/topics are available on HuskyCT ("In-class Writing" button) and on the syllabus.

-- In-Class Writing -- A few times during the semester we will devote class time to informal writing, which you will revise and turn in via HuskyCT within 24 hours of class.
-Questions/topics are available on HuskyCT and on the syllabus. - Campus Engagement Responses -- During the semester you must attend, and write a one-page response to, TWO campus (or community) events related to the environment.
-See Course Materials folder for suggestions.
-Any Avery Point/Storrs or other UConn event related to environmental themes is fine (if in doubt, ask ahead of time).
-You must seek approval in advance if you wish to attend off-campus/community events.
+• Campus Engagement Responses -- During the semester you must attend, and write a one-page response to, TWO campus (or community) events related to the environment.
+In each of your two responses, discuss some aspect of the relevance of the event to the course, making specific reference to a reading or readings, a theme, topic, or issue covered in class.
+See "Event Suggestions" folder in "Campus Engagement" button on HuskyCT for suggested events; any Avery Point/Storrs or other UConn event related to environmental themes is fine (if in doubt, ask ahead of time).
+You must seek approval in advance if you wish to attend off-campus or community events.
 The Teale Environment and Nature Lectures are especially appropriate for this class (held at Storrs and live streamed at AP), as are the AP Coastal Perspectives lectures for Avery Point students.
-In each of your two responses, discuss some aspect of the relevance of the event to the course, making specific reference to a reading or readings, a theme or topic, and/or an issue covered in class.
-DUE DATES: The FIRST Response is due Friday, March 6th by 5:00 p.m.
-The SECOND Response is due Friday, April 24th, 5:00 p.m.
-These responses will NOT be accepted after that time.
+Due dates: the FIRST Response is due Friday, March 3rd by 5:00 p.m.
+The SECOND Response is due Friday, April 21st, 5:00 p.m.

-Essays (30% of your grade)
+Essays (25% of your grade)

-Three times during the term you will write a 2-3 page essay (topics are available on HuskyCT at the Essay Assignments button).
+Three times during the term you will write a short (2-3) page essay.
+The topics are available on HuskyCT at the "Essay Assignments" button.
 These papers are based on assigned course readings and are due the day after a class meeting, so you can take advantage of class discussion.
 Essays must be double-spaced and must be handed in via HuskyCT.